Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 In commercial real estate transactions, the advisers designated by the buyer usually conduct legal, financial, tax and technical due diligence.
 Subject to the significance of the transaction, separate commercial and environmental due diligence reviews are often conducted.
-As a result of the COVID-19 pandemic, the due diligence processes have been more thorough and more attention has been paid to the analysis of the business models of the tenants.
+As a result of the coronavirus, due diligence processes have been more thorough and more attention has been paid to the analysis of the business models of the tenants.

-In the case of asset deals, the freedom of contract is restricted to some extent by the Land Code, as the buyer's rights, based on certain deficiencies, may be limited in the sale and purchase agreement only by express stipulations.
+In the case of asset deals, freedom of contract is restricted to some extent by the Land Code, as the buyer's rights, based on certain deficiencies, may be limited in the sale and purchase agreement only by express stipulations.

-Warranty and indemnity insurance to provide coverage for the buyer and to exclude the seller's liability under the sale and purchase agreement, is being used more frequently in Finnish real estate transactions.
+Warranty and indemnity insurance to provide coverage for the buyer, and to exclude the seller's liability under the sale and purchase agreement, is being used more frequently in Finnish real estate transactions.

 The most important laws to consider when purchasing real estate in Finland are the Land Code and the Companies Act.

-Finnish environmental legislation is governed by a specific act and, as a general rule, it is governed by the “polluter-pays” principle.
+Finnish environmental legislation is governed by a specific act and, as a general rule, is governed by the “polluter-pays” principle.
 That liability applies even if the polluter was not negligent.
 If the polluter is not able to fulfil its obligations (eg, due to bankruptcy) or if the polluter is unknown, the possessor (eg, the tenant) of the property may be held liable for the remediation.
 This only applies if the contamination has taken place with the consent of the possessor, or if the possessor was or should have been aware of the contamination when the property was acquired.
 Lastly, if neither the polluter nor the possessor may be held liable, the remediation obligation lies with the municipality where the real estate is located.

 The designated use of real estate is set out in the applicable zoning regulations and documents, such as the applicable city plan.
 It is possible to agree zoning matters with the public authorities in advance, eg, through a land use agreement, in order to make a development project feasible.

 Finnish municipalities have a pre-emption right in connection with asset deals.
-If the municipality uses its pre-emption right it, rather than the buyer, may accede to the sale and purchase agreement.
+If the municipality uses its pre-emption right, it, rather than the buyer, may accede to the sale and purchase agreement.
 In practice, municipalities rarely use this right with respect to commercial properties that have been improved with commercial buildings.
 Redemption of properties may be permitted by either the Council of State or the National Land Survey, for instance, for the purposes of nature conservation or establishment of air traffic areas.
 Rights of use may also be granted for energy suppliers.

 The sale of shares in a real estate company is subject to a 2% transfer tax, which is also applied to the partial sale of shares; whereas in asset deals the tax rate is 4%.
 No transfer tax is payable on the acquisition of partnership interests.
-In the sale and purchase agreement it is usually agreed that the transfer tax shall be paid by the buyer, which is also the starting point set out in the tax laws.
+In the sale and purchase agreement, it is usually agreed that the transfer tax shall be paid by the buyer, which is also the starting point set out in tax laws.